 CURRENT CLIENTS: Important Update: Potential Changes to Telehealth Benefits

 (781) 551-0999Locations Pay My Bill

 The first step to effective ADHD treatment is a comprehensive evaluation to obtain an accurate diagnosis.

 Did you know that 30 to 70% of children with ADHD will continue to struggle with symptoms in adulthood?
 According the National Institute of Mental Health, ADHD affects approximately 4.4 percent of individuals between the ages of 18-44.
 In adulthood, ADHD is often associated with work or academic performance problems, family and relationship struggles, and mental and physical health issues.
 And it can be just plain frustrating.

-Following your ADHD testing and evaluation, you may be referred for ADHD treatment services at CPA, if you and your neuropsychologist feel that it would be helpful.
-CPA has specialists offering ADHD coaching, Cognitive Rehabilitation Therapy, ADHD medication management, cognitive behavioral therapy, and stress management services.
+Following your ADHD testing and evaluation, you may be referred for ADHD treatment services if you and your neuropsychologist feel that it would be helpful.
+We have specialists offering ADHD coaching, Cognitive Rehabilitation Therapy, ADHD medication management, cognitive behavioral therapy, and stress management services.

 Our ADHD testing and evaluation services are available in or near Boston, Cambridge, Watertown, Needham, Newton-Wellesley, Framingham and other Metrowest locations.
 To learn more, complete our quick and easy Online Intake Form or call us at (781) 551-0999 today.

 Why does my child seem to respect the teacher’s authority more than mine?
 By Riikka Melartin, Psy.D.
 A question that…Read More

 Explaining Mental Health Treatment to Children By Riikka Melartin, Psy.D.
 Someone asked me recently about how to explain what therapy…Read More